SignalK/nmea0183-signalk/README.md

 [![Build Status](https://travis-ci.org/SignalK/signalk-parser-nmea0183.svg?branch=development)](https://travis-ci.org/SignalK/signalk-parser-nmea0183)

-A node.js/javascript parser of NMEA0183 messages.
+A node.js/javascript parser of NMEA0183 sentences.
 This is a newer, more light-weight version of the parser in active development.

 ### Supported sentences

-[x] DBT
+- [x] DBT
-[ ] `@TODO`
+- [ ] `@TODO`

 ### Installation and use